 venir – to come – vendré

-The future tense is not used to express desire in Spanish.
+The future tense is not used to express desire in English.
 “Will you help with this?” would not use the future in Spanish.
 The conditional would be the right option: ¿Me podrías ayudar con esto?
 There are various uses of the future in Spanish.
 Learn them all:

 ¿Vendrás con nosotros a la fiesta? – Will you come to the party with us?